ngadiyar93/ngadiyar93.github.io/Random.md

 #### Philately and Numismatics
 I started collecting stamps and coins at the age of 6, when a Norweigian friend of my grandparents' (who was a M.K.
 Gandhi admirer) gifted me her collection of stamps with M.K.
 Gandhi on them from different countries across the world.
 To date I have approximately ten thousand stamps and approximately seven thousand coins + currency from over 40 countries.

-#### Cooking
-I am quite proficient at cooking South and North Indian, Indo-Chinese, and Continental dishes.
-My favourite however remains vegetarian south indian food.
-I find cooking as a great stress reliever when I have a lot of work!
-I did try my hand at food blogging with a friend back in 2017 and [here is the blog](https://2hungrymen.blogspot.com/).

 #### Quizzing
 I was a proficient quizzer and participated (and won) over 30 quizzes in topics ranging from business, sports, science & technology right from school, through my undergraduate years.